bigladder/kiva/docs/input-def/foundation.rst

 Layers
 ^^^^^^

 Layers are specified as a list of material references, and thickness values from the outtermost layer to the innermost layer (at the floor surface).
+A layer of insulation can be added to model whole-slab insulation.

 =============   ===========================================
 **Required:**   Yes